 So now I’m back to the old problem: when Apple updates the OS, the path to pgsql.so will undoubtedly change without documentation (that I know of) to alert me to the new path, just as the demotion of Postgres being included in the PHP installation by default was discontinued without documentation (that I know of).

 Anyone buying a new Tesla can get free supercharging and a $1000 credit towards a new Model S or Model X by using this referral code.
-This code is valid for orders placed between May 19, 2017 and the end of 2017.
-Tesla updates their referral offers quite regularly.
-The referral code here seems to work for all of them.
-As of this update (February 2018), the first person to use my code gets a $500 credit, and the first five people get unlimited free supercharging.
+Tesla updates the terms of the referral offers quite regularly, but the referral code itself is the same for all changes in the terms.
+As of this update (April 2018), the first person to use my code gets a $500 credit towards service or accessories, and the first five people get unlimited free supercharging.

 And, yes, I think my Model S is terrific!